Seremegu/Waterfox-VoidLinux/README.md

 # Waterfox for Void Linux
 This is a template for installing Waterfox on Void Linux.

-The template is originally created by [mobinmob](https://codeberg.org/mobinmob/abyss-packages), but I updated the version.
+The template was originally created by [mobinmob](https://codeberg.org/mobinmob/abyss-packages), but I updated the version for Waterfox.
 I will update it when there's a new Waterfox version when I can.

 ## Installation steps